xTheFreeZe/2ez-Bot/readme.md

 ## Credits

 > <span style="color:pink">2ez Bot is a open Source Discord Bot made my Marwin (Discord: Marwin#0001)</span> <br>
-> A part of the 2ez Community | The Bot is only being used on this Server!
+> A part of the 2ez Community | The Bot is only being used on this Server! <br>
 > **Thanks for reading this and using the Bot!**